softwarewright/aws-solution-architect-professional-notes/solutions-architect-professional-2020/02-networking/whitepapers/AWS_VPC_CONNECTIVITY_OPTIONS.md

 Limitations:
 - You are responsible for HA for all VPN endpoints
 - VPN instances can be a bottleneck

+This uses an IGW to facilitate the connection between the VPCs.
+This option is great if you need to manage the connection between VPCs

 ### AWS Managed VPN